-You will be required to give a blood sample which will cause mild discomfort.
-Where possible this blood sample will be taken at the same time as those collected in the course of your normal medical care.
+If you are required to give a blood sample this may cause mild discomfort.
 There are no additional risks involved in taking part in this study.

 What are the possible benefits of taking part?

 We hope the information we get from this study may help us to treat future patients with vascular disease better.